microsoft/playwright/docs/src/navigations.md

 // Note that Promise.all prevents a race condition
-// between clicking and waiting for a navigation. await Promise.all([ page.waitForNavigation(), // Waits for the next navigation page.click('div.delayed-navigation'), // Triggers a navigation after a timeout ]);
+// between clicking and waiting for a navigation. await Promise.all([
+  // Waits for the next navigation.
+  // It is important to call waitForNavigation before click to set up waiting. page.waitForNavigation(),
+  // Triggers a navigation after a timeout. page.locator('div.delayed-navigation').clikc(),
+]);
 ```